 Disparity between gender and race exists among prosecutors as well.
 Prosecutors are in charge of deciding whether to bring a case to trial or to drop charges against a defendant.
 Additionally they decide whether to charge a misdemeanor or a felony, or to demand prison sentence or. accept probation.
 According to the Reflective Democracy Campaign, 95% of prosecutors are white, and 79% are white men.
 Sixteen percent of prosecutors are white women, and only 1% of prosecutors are women of color.
 Eighty-five percent of prosecutors run for reelection unopposed, decreasing the likelihood of a significant statistical change.

 Make an Online Contribution or Become a Sponsor

-We at the Women’s Leadership Institute works hard to support and enable women attorneys to run for office as prosecutors and judges.
-The staff at the Women’s Leadership Institute and Chopard Consulting along with the faculty are donating their time to build the capacity of the next generation of women leaders in the American judicial system.
-If you would like to be a sponsor or contribute money to defray conference expenses, provide scholarships to career prosecutors who would like to attend, and faculty travel expenses, please consider a making contribution.
-Registration fees ($499 per person) are charged to cover the cost of the training and are not used to distribute profits of any kind to supporting organizations.
+We at the Women’s Leadership Institute work hard to support and enable women attorneys to run for office as prosecutors and judges.
+The volunteers at the Women’s Leadership Institute including the faculty are donating their time to build the capacity of the next generation of women leaders in the American judicial system.
+If you would like to be a sponsor or contribute money to defray conference expenses, provide scholarships to career prosecutors who would like to attend, and assist with faculty travel expenses, please consider a making contribution.
+Registration fees may be charged to cover the cost of the training and are not used to distribute profits of any kind to supporting organizations, faculty, or volunteers.
 For more information on sponsorship, please email us.
 Contributors will receive recognition on this website unless they request to remain anonymous.
 Thank you for your contribution to empowering women leaders around the country to uphold our democracy and the rule of law.